Notes on solving and playing peg solitaire on a computer: Single vacancy to single survivor problems

 \section{Single vacancy to single survivor problems}

 A peg solitaire problem which begins with one peg missing, with the goal to finish with one peg, will be called a \textbf{single vacancy to single survivor} problem, abbreviated SVSS.
-When the starting hole $(\xstart,\ystart)$ and finishing hole $(\xend,\yend)$ are the same, the SVSS problem is called a \textbf{complement problem}, because the starting and ending board positions are complements of each other.
+When the starting vacancy $(\xstart,\ystart)$ and finishing hole $(\xend,\yend)$ are the same, the SVSS problem is called a \textbf{complement problem}, because the starting and ending board positions are complements of one another.

 A simple parity argument gives a necessary condition for solvability of a SVSS problem \cite[Chapter 4]{Beasley}.
 On a square lattice (like the standard 33-hole board), the requirement is that $\xstart$ and $\xend$ must differ by a multiple of 3, or that $\xstart\equiv \xend \pmod 3$, and $\ystart\equiv \yend \pmod 3$.
-Starting and ending board positions satisfying the above conditions are said to be in the same \textbf{position class}.
-The main result is that \textit{the position class does not change as the game is played}.
+Starting and ending board positions satisfying the above conditions are said to be in the same \textbf{position class} (a second equivalence class).
 On a triangular lattice, the requirement is weaker: $\xstart+\ystart \equiv \xend+\yend \pmod 3$\footnote{Both these conditions assume that the full and empty boards are in the same position class, a board satisfying this is called a \textbf{null-class} board (see Beasley \cite{Beasley}).
-All the boards we will consider are null-class, except for the triangular boards of side $4, 7, 10, \ldots$.}.
+All the boards we will consider are null-class, except for the triangle board of side $4$.}.
+The main result is \textit{a peg solitaire jump does not change the position class}, thus an entire peg solitaire game is played in the same position class.
 We will not go into the theory of position classes, the reader should see Beasley \cite[Chapter 4]{Beasley} or Bell \cite{BellSol} for triangular peg solitaire.

 It is interesting to see what happens to the position class after the board is rotated or reflected.
 For the central game on the 33-hole board (Figure~\ref{fig1}a), the position class is not changed by rotations or reflections of the board.
-If we begin with $(3,3)$ vacant we can finish at $(3,3)$, or the rotationally equivalent holes $(\pm 3,0)$, $(0,\pm 3)$.
+If we begin with $(3,3)$ vacant we can finish at $(3,3)$, or the rotationally equivalent holes $(3,0)$, $(0,3)$, $(6,3)$ and $(3,6)$.
 Any board position which begins from any of these five holes is in the position class of one peg in the center.
 Moreover, if we reflect and/or rotate the board at any time during the game, it remains in the same position class.
-Thus, this set of holes forms a set of SVSS problems of the same \textbf{type} whose general solutions are all interconnected, shown in Figure~\ref{fig3}a.
+We call any SVSS problem beginning and ending at any of these holes ``Type A"; their solutions are all interconnected (share the same board positions).